hcts-hra/heidenc/content/bibliography.md

 Reprinted in 1898 under the title *Zhongxi shiwu weiyan* 中西時務危言

-Availability : Stanford University.
+Availability : The delivery of a copy can be requested from [Bayerische Staatsbibliothek](https://opacplus.bsb-muenchen.de/search?id=665178940&db=100&View=default); Stanford University.
 Scan in HD database only of later print.

 ---